andrewn2000/myCTF/_posts/2024-02-04-Linux-PrivEsc.markdown

 image: /assets/img/linux-privescalation.png
 ---
 [Linux PrivEsc Lab](https://tryhackme.com/room/linuxprivescarena)
+Students will learn how to escalate privileges using a very vulnerable Linux VM.
+SSH is open.
+Your credentials are TCM:Hacker123
 # Sudo & SUID

 Following the course, it starts to get more difficult, when going through the Sudo in